Nuklai/nuklaivm/docs/emission_balancer.md

 ### Delegation System

 NuklaiVM facilitates a delegated staking system, allowing token holders to delegate their stakes to validators, thus participating in the network's security and earning potential indirectly.
 This system democratizes the earning process, enabling smaller stakeholders to benefit from the network's growth.
+The longer the users delegate, the higher their rewards will be when claiming.

 ## The Emission Balancer